Table of Contents

 Dashmool is a famous Ayurvedic combination of medicinal herbs.
 It is one of the most common polyherbal combination used in preparation of many Ayurvedic medicine that are indicated in the treatment of a variety of ailments especially Vata Roga.

 Dash means ten and Mool or Mula means roots.
 So the literal meaning of Dashmoola is ten roots.
-In ten roots, five roots are of tree and other five are roots of shrubs.
+In ten roots, five roots are of the tree and other five are roots of shrubs.

 Dashmoola is Tridosha Nashak and balances Vata, Pitta, and Kapha.
 It is excellent medicine for treating inflammatory condition or Vata vyadhi.
 In inflammatory conditions, it reduces swelling, inflammation and fever.
 It is such an intelligent blend of medicinal herbs that balances Vata, Pitta, and Kapha.
 Study show, it exhibits aspirin-like antipyretic and anti-inflammatory effects.